Can OCD Make You Believe Things That Aren’t True?

 Common Types of OCD That Involve False or Distressing Beliefs:

-Several OCD subtypes involve false beliefs or doubts about reality.
-These are not psychotic but can mimic it on the surface.
+Several types of OCD involve false beliefs or persistent doubts about reality.
+These are not psychotic symptoms, but they can feel convincing and distressing.

 How OCD Creates a Cycle of Doubt and Fear?